Handra1/Project-PythonDS-Niomic/README.md

 # Project-PythonDS-Niomic
-This is my project about learning python and Data Science
+This is my project about learning python and Data Science in Niomic Bootcamp Indonesia